-- 201 Created The source resource was successfully copied.
-The copy operation resulted in the creation of a new resource. - 204 No Content The source resource was successfully copied to a pre-existing destination resource. - 412 Precondition Failed The server was unable to maintain the liveness of the properties listed in the propertybehavior XML element or the Overwrite header is "F" and the state of the destination resource is non-null. - 423 Locked The destination resource was locked. - 425 Insufficient Space on Resource The destination resource does not have sufficient space to record the state of the resource after the execution of this method. - 502 Bad Gateway This may occur when the destination is on another server and the destination server refuses to accept the resource.
+- 201 (Created) The source resource was successfully copied.
+The copy operation resulted in the creation of a new resource. - 204 (No Content) The source resource was successfully copied to a pre-existing destination resource. - 403 (Forbidden) The source and destination URIs are the same. - 409 (Conflict) A resource cannot be created at the destination until one or more intermediate collections have been created. - 412 (Precondition Failed) The server was unable to maintain the liveness of the properties listed in the propertybehavior XML element or the Overwrite header is "F" and the state of the destination resource is non-null. - 423 (Locked) The destination resource was locked. - 502 (Bad Gateway) This may occur when the destination is on another server and the destination server refuses to accept the resource.